Load data from Exasol

 IDENTIFIED BY 'exasol';

-A connection to a SaaS database would look like the following:
+A connection to an Exasol SaaS database would look like the following:

 CREATE OR REPLACE CONNECTION EXASOL_SAAS_CONNECTION_JDBC